List of compositions by Antonio Vivaldi

 The following is a list of compositions by the Italian Baroque composer Antonio Vivaldi (1678–1741).

 Works with opus number

 The following is a list of compositions by Vivaldi that were published during his lifetime and assigned an opus number.
 The more comprehensive RV numbering scheme was created in the 1970s.

 Fictitious Opus 13

 An alleged "Opus 13", Il pastor fido (The Faithful Shepherd) was published in 1737 by Jean-Noël Marchand through a secret agreement with Nicolas Chédeville to publish a collection of Chédeville's compositions under Vivaldi's name.
 Chédeville supplied the funding and received the profits, all of which was documented in a notarial act by Marchand in 1749.
-The work includes six sonatas for musette, Vielle à roue, recorder, flute, oboe or violin, and basso continuo.
+The work includes six sonatas for musette (or vielle à roue) and basso continuo.

 Works by RV number

 Most of Vivaldi's works do not have an opus number and so they are referred to by a catalog number such as the Ryom-Verzeichnis number.